 That was not my Nan-Nan.

-Confident, loud, pessimistic,
+Confident, loud, the pessimist,

-Only helped friends help themselves
+Helped friends to help themselves

 With a pat on the back and a push out the door.

 Come what may, it passed like a wave on rock.

 Ever a copper for me, and a pound sometimes,

 Our last day together.

 Always had some time for me, to encourage, to advise,